-- It is a component of a comprehensive plan of diabetes care. - Involves the person with prediabetes and or diabetes, caregivers and specialists - Ongoing process of facilitating the - knowledge, skill, and ability necessary for self-care, as well as activities that assist a person in implementing and sustaining the health practices to manage on an ongoing basis, beyond or outside of formal self-management training.
+- It is a component of a comprehensive plan of diabetes care. - Involves the person with prediabetes and or diabetes, caregivers and specialists

 Definition of Diabetes Education

 - Process incorporates the needs, goals and life experiences of the person and is guided by evidence-based standards. - Includes practical problem-solving approaches and collaborative care. - Address psychosocial issues, lifestyle change, and strategies to sustain self-management